-Selectees must request prior written approval from the DOE Contracting Officer to charge preaward costs.
+Selectees must request prior written approval to charge pre-award costs.
 Pre-award costs are those incurred prior to the effective date of the Federal award directly pursuant to the negotiation and in anticipation of the Federal award where such costs are necessary for efficient and timely performance of the scope of work.
 Such costs are allowable only to the extent that they would have been allowable if incurred after the date of the Federal award and only with the written approval of the Federal awarding agency, through the Contracting Officer assigned to the award.